-Fluid Attacks' CI Agent supports the DevSecOps methodology applied in your projects.
-The agent acts as a security gate within your continuous integration and continuous deployment (CI/CD) environments, preventing vulnerable code from reaching production .
-That is, the Agent monitors your software versions and, if it detects vulnerabilities that have not been remediated nor accepted, automatically breaks the build to enforce their remediation, upholding your security standards.
-The rules to break the build can be configured at the organization level in the platform's Policies section, or at the group level in the Scope section.
+Fluid Attacks' CI Gate supports the DevSecOps methodology applied in your projects.
+This tool acts as a security gate within your continuous integration and continuous deployment (CI/CD) environments, preventing vulnerable code from reaching production.
+That is, CI Gate monitors your software versions and, if it detects vulnerabilities that have not been remediated nor accepted, automatically breaks the build to enforce their remediation, upholding your security standards.
+The rules to break the build can be configured at the organization and group levels in the platform's Policies section.
+You can see details of each of CI Gate's executions in the DevSecOps section.
+This page guides you through it.

 DevSecOps table